Skip to content

 Method Description

-toEqualMemory(T *expected, size_t length) Passes if value matches byte by byte compared wit expected, from address expected until expected + length
+toEqualMemory(T *expected, size_t length) Passes if value matches byte by byte compared with expected, from address expected until expected + length

 toBeNull() Passes if value equals address 0x0